data-forge/data-forge-ts/docs/guide.md

 # Working with data

-## Extracting rows from a data-frame
+## Extracting rows from a dataframe

 Values can be extracted from a dataframe in several ways.